-- 1) Acceptance of agenda or meeting minutes; - 2) Meeting schedule; - 3) Individual items of technical content in the standard or guideline; - 4) Recommendation to the STC by the SWG of work for inclusion or approval, or - 5) Other questions not in the list of Approval ballots in Section 5.3.
+- 1) Acceptance of agenda or meeting minutes - 2) Meeting schedule - 3) Individual items of technical content in the standard or guideline - 4) Recommendation to the STC by the SWG of work for inclusion or approval - 5) Other questions not in the list of approval ballots in Section 5.3

-The committee may make Simple decisions in a meeting when a quorum is present, either by ballot or consensus, or by a seven-day electronic ballot with a majority of voting members participating.
-A Simple decision ballot requires a majority of those voting to approve.
+The committee may make Simple Decisions in a meeting when a quorum is present, either by ballot or consensus, or by a seven-day electronic ballot with a majority of voting members participating.
+A Simple Decision ballot requires a majority of those voting to approve.
 Consensus of the committee in a meeting is determined by the Chair.

-5.3 Approval ballots
+5.3 Approval Ballots

-This Section applies to Standards Subcommittees, Standards Technical Committees, and Standards Work Groups.
+This section applies to the Standards Committee, Standards Subcommittees, Standards Technical Committees, and Standards Work Groups.

-Decisions to be made by Approval ballot include the following:
+Decisions to be made by approval ballot include the following: